RuanCampello/noteworthy/README.md

 ### 2. Server Components

-- Utilize server components to render and hydrate components on the server, optimizing performance and reducing client-side bundle size.
+- Utilise server components to render and hydrate components on the server, optimising performance and reducing client-side bundle size.

 ### 3. Note Management

-- **Create Note**: Create a new note using pre-created colors and providing a name.
+- **Create Note**: Create a new note using pre-created colours and providing a name.
-- **Favorite/Unfavorite Note**: Easily mark notes as favorites or remove them from favorites.
+- **Favourite/Unfavourite Note**: Easily mark notes as favourites or remove them from favourites.
 - **Archive/Unarchive Note**: Archive notes to keep your workspace clutter-free, and unarchive them when needed.
 - **Search Notes**: Quickly find specific notes using the search functionality.
 - **Filter Notes**: Filter notes by title alphabetically, by creation time (newest or oldest), or by update time (last update first), with the default filter being by update time.

 > [!NOTE]
-> A note cannot be archived and favorited at the same time; it's either one or none.
+> A note cannot be archived and favourited at the same time; it's either one or none.

 ## Authentication